Aabir1/notesgen-forms-validation/README.md

 }
 ```

-#About Us
+# About Us

-Ift is a basic validator if any validator is missing, please raise an issue.
+It is a basic validator if any validator is missing, please raise an issue at  https://github.com/Aabir1/notesgen-forms-validation/issues.